 Expatriates are allowed an initial nine months (grace period) before legally having to begin paying pensions.

-If you leave the island between employers for more than three months, then your 9-month grace period starts over.
+If you leave the island between employers for more than six months, then your 9-month grace period starts over.

-The only people excluded are employees who are non-Caymanian or non-Permanent Residents that are employed as a "household domestic" (e.g. maid or a gardener) in a private residence.
+The only people excluded are employees who are non-Caymanian or non-Permanent Residents who are employed as a "household domestic" (e.g. maid or a gardener) in a private residence.

 You can also visit www.dlp.gov.ky for more information about pensions in the Cayman Islands and download a copy of the National Pensions Act.